lulizou/dcon/vignettes/demo_2d.md

     `strawr::straw` and then convert them to sparse (maybe there are more efficient ways).
 Note the indices need to be converted to 1-based in R.
 2. Coordinates.
+Should be a data frame with the columns `chrom start end id`.
 I did create a function `dcon:::load_coords` in case you also make them with the `bedtools makewindows` command.
     Important: must have the `id` column which is used by the deconvolve function later.
 I just assign each window an integer in numerical order.